 ago in the rural community, everything has the right place and the right time.

 It matters what time the civil wedding ceremony was, what time the church

-wedding and even it matters what is the right time for the march of wedding.
+wedding and even it matters what is the right time for the march of the wedding.
 In

 church.
-Those who where not invited to celebrate the prospective spouses, were
+Those who were not invited to celebrate the prospective spouses were

 standing near to the march and often accompanied the guests to the church.
 They

 were called peepers and sometimes they got some scone and beverage as the

 Everything got the orders including the bestowal and an order of what the gift should be.
 Cake, cookies, potions, flour, sugar and even hen.